melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 **Did you know?**

 > Docker containers are running with several [Linux kernel capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html) enabled by default.
-You can disable the Linux capabilities using the option during containter start-up: `--cap-drop=all`.
+You can disable the Linux capabilities using the option during container start-up: `--cap-drop=all`.
 >
 > Once you disabled all capabilities, you might want to enable the Linux capabilities using: `--cap-add` flag, for the Linux capabilities you really need on that container.
 Here is an example:
 >